andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 </div>
 ```

-This template-container takes values of `photo` variables from each object in the array `contacts` and uses it in `:src` property to provide urls for images:
+This template-container takes values of the `photo` variables from each object in the `contacts` array and uses them in `:src` property to provide URLs for images:

 <iframe height="381" style="width: 100%;" scrolling="no" title="Objects—Recent single with photo" src="//codepen.io/andgordy/embed/WWNdbb/?height=381&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/WWNdbb/'>Objects—Recent single with photo</a> by And Gordy